RSamaium/CanvasEngine/docs/concepts/template-syntax.md

 </script>
 ```

-To fix it, you can “undo” the transformation by signaling on the property.
+To fix it, you can "undo" the transformation by signaling on the property.

 ```angular-html
 <Container>